Want to learn more about OAuth 2.0 and OpenID Connect?

 In this talk, we investigate the strengths and weaknesses of browser-based storage mechanisms.
 We explore various security strategies to protect sensitive data.
 We even propose a way to protect data against physical access to the device.
 Throughout the talk, we build up a set of security patterns for frontend developers.
 You will walk away with practical guidelines for storing data in frontend applications.

-About Philippe De Ryck
+Dr. Philippe De Ryck

 Hi, I'm Philippe, and I help developers protect companies through better web security.
 As the founder of Pragmatic Web Security, I travel the world to teach practitioners the ins and outs of building secure software.